NyeemDavis/MyPortfolio/README.md

 - For the projects, link the github and live site.
 On the github make sure to detail what was used and the process
 - Show some professional projects and maybe something small I have worked on

+-Have projects slide in, no more 2x2 grid, give project section very large space